Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Study Setup

+We implement three mechanisms with similar per-comparison costs (single API calls), but with different \emph{assumptions}: (i) MI (DoE) requires token log-probabilities (provider-dependent), (ii) Judge baselines require either source references or multi-pair aggregation to be reliable in our setting, and (iii) TVD-MI uses a single black-box categorical decision (same-source vs different-source) and therefore applies to any LLM API.

 \textbf{Information-Theoretic Mechanisms:} We evaluate three approaches.
-The first, \textbf{MI (DoE)}, estimates mutual information via the difference of entropies using Llama 3.3-70B log probabilities.
+The first estimates mutual information via the difference of entropies \textbf{MI (DoE)} using Llama 3.3-70B log probabilities.
 The second, \textbf{GPPM}, is the generative peer prediction baseline \citep{lu2024eliciting}.
 The third, \textbf{TVD-MI}, computes mutual information through total variation distance using a categorical critic (GPT-4o-mini).

-\textbf{Comparison Methods:} For baselines, we include \textbf{LLM Judge (Quality)}, which uses GPT-4o-mini to assess normative quality via pairwise comparisons.
-This uses the same model as our TVD-MI critic but prompts for quality judgments rather than information relationships, following \cite{zheng2023judging}.
+\textbf{Comparison Methods:} For baselines, we include \textbf{LLM Judge} with and without references \textbf{(w/o ref)}, which uses GPT-4o-mini to assess normative quality via pairwise comparisons.
+This uses the same model as our TVD-MI critic but prompts for pairwise quality judgments rather than information relationships, with prompt structure following \cite{zheng2023judging}.
 We also report two standard reference-based metrics: \textbf{ROUGE}, for summarization quality \citep{lin2004rouge}, and \textbf{BLEU}, for translation quality \citep{papineni2002bleu}.